EpicsDAO/solv/README.md

 This command has 2 types

 You choose the type of switch you want to perform.
-Then put IP address of anothor side of server.
+Then put IP address of another side of server.

 - Incoming
   Run at Active Server.
 Active Validator Identity switches from this server to a remote server.